DylanLawless/DylanLawless.github.io/_topic/precision_med/pharmacogenomics.md

 The VCF file was made using reference genome GRCh37.
 Therefore the Ensembl/VEP website URL should be for that genome build (grch37, not the default GRCh38).

-# Running a real example
+# Preparing an example VCF
 If you would like to try this using a whole genome using the Ensembl web interface you will need to split your VCF into smaller block first.
 For routine usage the command-line version of VEP and it's databases should be installed on run locally.
 There are several bioinformatics tools that are commonly used for manipulating genetic file formats such as VCFtools.
 To get a real understanding of the data type, I inlcude here a method using command line bash to split a VCF file into smaller blocks.
 A bash script is printed below where I use very mainstream traditional command-line tools to wrangle data, including [gunzip](https://en.wikipedia.org/wiki/Gzip) to unzip compressed files, [wc](https://en.wikipedia.org/wiki/wc_(Unix))